Xilinx/Alveo-Cards/docs/card-validation.md

  - Follow the steps in [Loading verify kernel error](card-validation.md#loading-verify-kernel-error)

 - - -
-### Verify kernel test skipped on the u250_gen3x16_base_3 platform
+### Verify kernel test skipped

-If you encounter `INFO: == verify kernel test SKIPPED` when running `xbutil validate` on the u250_gen3x16_base_3 DFX-2RP platform, it is suggesting that the shell partition has not been loaded.
+For DFX-2RP platforms such as u250_gen3x16_base_3, `xbutil validate` command will display the message `INFO: == verify kernel test SKIPPED`, as shown below, if the shell partition has not been first been loaded.
 For DFX-2RP platforms, the base partition needs to be flashed and the shell needs to be loaded prior to running an application, including the `xbutil validate` application.

  ```
  xbutil validate